saineshmamgain/laravel-zoom/README.md

-##Laravel Zoom
+# Laravel-Zoom (In Development)

-A simple package to integrate Zoom into Laravel.
+A package to Integrate Zoom APIs in Laravel.

-Package is still in development
+##

+## Installation:

+    composer require saineshmamgain/laravel-zoom